-$VBoxManage\ guestproperty\ set\ VM_NAME\ "/VirtualBox/GuestAdd/VBoxService/PARAMETER"\ VALUE\ And the property of the proper$ where PARAMETER is one of the following:
+VBoxManage questproperty set VM_NAME "/VirtualBox/GuestAdd/VBoxService/PARAMETER" VALUE

 - --timesync-interval Specifies the interval at which to synchronize the time with the host.
 The default is 10000 ms (10 seconds). - --timesync-min-adjust The minimum absolute drift value measured in milliseconds to make adjustments for.
 The default is 1000 ms on OS/2 and 100 ms elsewhere. - --timesync-latency-factor The factor to multiply the time query latency with to calculate the dynamic minimum adjust time.
-The default is 8 times. - --timesync-max-latency The max host timer query latency to accept.
-The default is 250 ms - --timesync-set-threshold The absolute drift threshold, given as milliseconds where to start setting the time instead of trying to adjust it.
-The default is 20 minutes - --timesync-set-start Set the time when starting the time sync service.
+The default is 8 times, that means in detail: Measure the time it takes to determine the host time (the guest has to contact the VM host service which may take some time), multiply this value by 8 and do an adjustment only if the time difference between host and guest is bigger than this value.
+Don't do any time adjustment otherwise. - --timesync-max-latency The max host timer query latency to accept.
+The default is 250 ms. - --timesync-set-threshold The absolute drift threshold, given as milliseconds where to start setting the time instead of trying to smoothly adjust it.
+The default is 20 minutes. - --timesync-set-start Set the time when starting the time sync service.